yyildiz/TopShills/README.md

 # TopShills
-Scrapes Reddit's r/CryptoCurrency subreddit to find mentions of crypto currencies and ranks them based on the count of their occurrences.
+Scrapes various subreddits to find mentions of crypto currencies and ranks them based on the count of their occurrences.